 It’s all about showcasing our maritime industry and celebrating its important role in our community and the regional economy.
 Today, the maritime industry has never been stronger – or more important to our region.
 Our maritime industry is annually worth nearly $38 billion to state economy.

-From April through June, join the celebration of our Five Star Working Waterfront at the Harley Marine Seattle Maritime Festival during Maritime 101.
+From April through June each year, join the celebration of our Five Star Working Waterfront at the Harley Marine Seattle Maritime Festival during Maritime 101.
 This Fall, don't miss the Fishermen's Fall Festival and other free activities during our Seafood 101 celebration.

 Discover how business, labor, government and community leaders are working together to grow our important working waterfront.
 And check out the economic value of the maritime and fishing industries and the diversity of career opportunities!

 Seattle Maritime 101 and Seafood 101 are produced by the Seattle Propeller Club, the area’s largest and most diverse maritime industry association.
 The Club’s mission is to promote maritime commerce in the Puget Sound and it holds monthly luncheons, the Maritime Gala, golf tournament and other annual programs.
 To learn more, visit www.SeattlePropellerClub.org.

 1. Significant Economic Impact - The region’s maritime industry cluster makes a significant contribution to our regional and global economies.
 Did you know Washington State Maritime in was responsible for more than 148,000 direct and indirect jobs?